thinkful-ei18/spaced-rep-dylan-saugat/README.md

 # Spaced Repetition

 A flash card application with a spaced repetition algorithm to more effectively learn Dragon Language from Skyrim.
+The site is deployed [here](http://mystifying-goldwasser-1d6115.netlify.com/)

 ## Getting started